 We at Expivia have gone way with using the word “Sale” in our call center for both our inbound and outbound programs.
 When it is used it actually has a negative connotation.

 We use a different term.
 ERQ.

 - They were in full compliance with all regulations.
-This is program specific but includes things such as not even approaching the line when it comes to verbiage.
+This is program-specific but includes things such as not even approaching the line when it comes to verbiage.
 They gave all the proper language in its full context and reading disclosures verbatim.
 Our rule is that if you are approaching the line on a compliance issue you are over the line.

 - The tone of our associate is appropriate.
-While sales calls and customer service calls may have different goals the tone of the associate should be the sale.
+While sales calls and customer service calls may have different goals the tone of the agent should be the sale.
 If you have a sales associate that is pushy or talks down to customers, then they are not trained well enough to be on the program.
 Remember most of the time the “tone IS the message”.

 - They need to be able to sell on the merits of the product, if they can’t then they should not be on the floor.
 You should never sell on low commitment either.
 If you are selling in the fact that the customer can cancel for a refund then what is the point?
 You will have very low stick rates driving up costs and frustrating all involved most importantly the customer.
 Remember most of the time the “tone IS the message”

-- Their technique need to be perfect.
-Most insurance and financial service products have scripts that need to be strictly adhered to as they have gone though many eyes at legal.
+- Their technique needs to be perfect.
+Most insurance and financial service products have scripts that need to be strictly adhered to as they have gone through many eyes at legal.
 Are they following the script?
 For our scripts we teach our guys to follow the script, if a customer asks a question you answer it with our leaving anything out, they do not leave dead air for the customer to take control of the call.
 They need to transition the end of the question back to the script.

 - Fifth and last on the list is did they secure an ERQ.
 The ERQ is a RESULT of the quality steps being done right.